SnowyBoop/homeassistant-supervised-ubuntu/README.md

-# This installation is patched to work for debian and ubuntu / ubuntu server.
+# This installation includes a patch to work for debian and ubuntu / ubuntu server.
+# Currently there is no known bugs on the above operating systems.

 ## Make sure you understand [the requirements](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md)